Project collaborators

 Mountain chicken future

-In Montserrat the species is now almost certainly extinct in the wild, while in Dominica we’re working with local partners to conserve and monitor the remaining mountain chicken populations.
+In Montserrat the species is now extinct in the wild, while in Dominica we’re working with local partners to conserve and monitor the remaining mountain chicken populations.
 This collaborative project is guided by scientific research which has underpinned decisions on surveys and interventions required to ensure the long-term survival of this species.
 There is ongoing research on the emergence, epidemiology and impact of chytridiomycosis in mountain chickens.
 In Dominica, this work is assessing the current size and infection status of the remnant mountain chicken population and other local amphibian species.

 Mountain chickens are the perfect model species from which to learn about the impact, epidemiology and treatment of chytridiomycosis.
 The results of our research have the potential to guide conservation measures for many other amphibian species that are impacted by this and similar diseases.